PDP-7

-The PDP-7 was a minicomputer produced by Digital Equipment Corporation as part of the PDP series.
+The PDP-7 is an 18-bit minicomputer produced by Digital Equipment Corporation as part of the PDP series.
 Introduced in 1964, shipped since 1965, it was the first to use their Flip-Chip technology.
 With a cost of US$72,000, it was cheap but powerful by the standards of the time.
 The PDP-7 is the third of Digital's 18-bit machines, with essentially the same instruction set architecture as the PDP-4 and the PDP-9.